Gerardus Bernardus Michael van Erkel, RNN

 5 Jul 1940

 HrMs O 23 (Lt.Cdr.
-G.B.M. van Erkel, RNN) departed the Thornycroft shipyard for Fort Blockhouse, the British submarine base at Portsmouth (HMS Dolphin).
+G.B.M. van Erkel, RNN) proceeded from the Thornycroft shipyard to Fort Blockhouse, the British submarine base at Portsmouth (HMS Dolphin).
 (2)

 9 Jul 1940

-HrMs O 23 (Lt.Cdr.
-G.B.M. van Erkel, RNN) departs Portsmouth for Rothesay on the Scottish West coast.
+Around 1600A/9, HrMs O 23 (Lt.Cdr.
+G.B.M. van Erkel, RNN) departed from Portsmouth for Rothesay on the Scottish West coast.
 She is escorted by the Dutch torpedo boat HrMs Z 6 (Lt.Cdr.
 A.C.
 Lunbeck, RNN).

 11 Jul 1940